 SaviBank is a commercial bank chartered in the State of Washington.
 The Bank began operations April 11, 2005 and has 10 branch locations in Anacortes, Burlington, Bellingham, Concrete, Friday Harbor, Mt.
 Vernon, Oak Harbor, Sedro-Woolley and Freeland, Washington.
 During 2021, the Corporation started a mortgage department for the purpose of originating residential 1-4 family loans that are sold in the secondary market.
 A loan production office was opened in Friday Harbor, Washington in 2021 and was converted to a branch during 2022.
 A loan production office was opened in Olympia during 2022.
 The Bank provides loan and deposit services to customers who are predominantly small and middle-market businesses and individuals in and around Skagit, Island and Whatcom counties.
 The Bank operates under a state bank charter and is subject to regulation by the State of Washington Department of Financial Institutions (DFI) and the Federal Deposit Insurance Corporation (FDIC).
 The holding company is regulated by the Federal Reserve Board (Fed).
-Application has been filed with the DFI, FDIC and Fed to spin-off the Bellingham branch into a separate bank, Orca Bank, that will be owned by the holding company to service Whatcom County, Washington.
+Previously, application was filed with the DFI, FDIC and Fed to spin-off the Bellingham branch into a separate bank, Orca Bank, that would be owned by the holding company to service Whatcom County, Washington.
+During 2024, the decision was made to not pursue this endeavor.